w3f/General-Grants-Program/grants/speculative/load_balanced_endpoints.md

 to bootstrap the clusters in line with the existing [polkadot-deployer](https://github.com/w3f/polkadot-deployer) tool.
 - Build API gateway and service proxy for intelligent routing and caching layers
-- Build microservice templates from which Insight data engineering fellows can build pre-indexed endpoints off of
-- ETL pipelines for supporting pre-indexed queries

 **Deliverables:**